Flipkart picks 8 finalists for startup accelerator program

-NEW DELHI : E-commerce major Flipkart on Tuesday said it has selected eight finalists for the maiden cohort of its startup accelerator program that will now undergo a 16-week mentorship program and receive an equity-free grant of USD 25,000.
+NEW DELHI, Jan 12: E-commerce major Flipkart on Tuesday said it has selected eight finalists for the maiden cohort of its startup accelerator program that will now undergo a 16-week mentorship program and receive an equity-free grant of USD 25,000.

 The Walmart-owned company had launched ‘Flipkart Leap’ in August last year to help new startups grow, scale, navigate challenges, and contribute to India’s growing entrepreneurial ecosystem.